McMillen High School: Principals

-Todd Williams is the current head principal, being so since the start of the 2021–2022 school year.
+Brad Bailey is the current head principal, taking the lead in November 2023.
+Todd Williams was the former head principal from the fall of 2021 until November of 2023.
 He replaced Brian Lions, who is now the current head of Plano ISD's Director for Diversity, Equity & Inclusion.

-Current assistant principals are Kamden Kneisel, Tracie Langford, and Kamili Carthlege.
+Current assistant principals are Nick King, Kamden Kneisel, Mary Cabrera, and Kamili Carthlege.

 Students

 The current enrollment at McMillen is about 1,220.

 In the 2015–2016 school year, McMillen High School, along with two other Plano ISD 9-10 campuses (Jasper High School and Shepton High School), piloted a block lunch program, in which all students are on lunch at the same time during the day.
 "Lions Lunch" at McMillen is 72 minutes long and was designed as an opportunity for failing students to attend tutorials.
 In Spring 2016, McMillen instituted mandatory academic tutorials during the first half of "Lions Lunch" for students failing 2 or more classes.

 A small handful of middle school students (often from adjacent Murphy Middle School) take 7th period mathematics courses at McMillen that are not offered at their middle school.
 These courses include Geometry and Algebra 2.
 Exceptional mathematics students also have the option of sitting in on one of McMillen's Pre-Calculus classes.

-School hours are 9:00 AM–4:15 PM, with doors opening at 8:00 AM and the building usually remaining open until about 5:30 PM for after school activities.
+School hours are 9:00 AM–4:25 PM, with doors opening at 8:00 AM and the building usually remaining open until about 5:30 PM for after school activities.
 McMillen High School is a closed campus, meaning that all students must remain inside the building during school hours.